haileys/good-articles/README.md

 * http://www.shakesville.com/2009/10/rape-culture-101.html

-  Rape Culture 101 - really good intro article that talks about what rape culture is, and how it's such an insidious and systemic problem.
+  Rape Culture 101 - really good intro article that talks about what rape culture is, and why it's such an insidious and systemic problem.

   *Melissa McEwan*